-This handbook provides a framework for managing third party contracts to prepare and develop an Environmental Impact Statement (EIS) for a DWP license application in a manner consistent with the DWPA and NEPA.
+This handbook provides a framework for managing third party contracts to prepare and develop an Environmental Impact Statement (EIS) and assist the Coast Guard in conducting an independent risk assessment (IRA) for a DWP license application in a manner consistent with the DWPA and NEPA.
 It describes how to solicit, evaluate, select, and award a third party contract, and outlines the tasks, duties, responsibilities and timeline to comply with NEPA requirements under the DWPA.
-The TPC hired under this third party contracting mechanism will provide assistance to the USCG's Office of Vessel and Facility Operating Standards (CG-OES) during development of the environmental document.
+The TPC hired under this third party contracting mechanism will provide assistance to the USCG's Office of Vessel and Facility Operating Standards (CG-OES) during development of the environmental document and the risk assessment report.
+The Coast Guard prefers that the TPC for the EIS and the IRA be the same contracting company; however, they can be two different entities if necessary.